The Expert Minimalist

 How to be the expert minimalist and put an end to perfectionism to flow at a faster pace

-- I will share how this phrase “kill the perfectionist” became a huge mantra for me in corporate
+- I will share how this phrase “kill the perfectionist” became a huge mantra for me working in Corporate

 - How to end a mindset of why everything needs to be perfect to work more efficiently